 A builder’s price within the Agreement of Purchase relies on an “assumption.”
 According to this assumption, the buyer is using the pre-construction condo as a Primary Residence after the purchase.

-Therefore, as a buyer, you qualify a hold of the HST Rebate that later goes to the builder.
+Therefore, as a buyer, you qualify for a hold of the HST Rebate that later goes to the builder.

 Due to this assumption, the assignee is under an obligation to assign back their entitlement of the HST Rebate to the builder.